68th Annual Library Fair

 SILENT AUCTION

-This year’s silent auction will include beautifully crafted paintings and photographs, jewelry, recreational memberships, and more!
-Visit the silent auction tent day of to place your bids.
+This year’s silent auction will include beautifully crafted paintings and photographs, jewelry, recreational memberships, swing dance lessons, a day exploring Woodland Pond grounds, and a large basket of cheer!
+Visit the silent auction at the raffle tent day of to place your bids!

 Questions?
 Contact the Fair Committee at fair@eltinglibrary.org.